Best Putter for Beginners 2025 (Our Top Picks After Testing)

 • Smaller blade requires timing for clean contact

-Cleveland’s Huntington Beach Soft 4 ranks among the best putters for beginners due to its outstanding craftsmanship and host of solid features that benefit amateurs.
+Cleveland’s Huntington Beach Soft 4 features outstanding craftsmanship and a host of solid benefits for amateurs.

 Putters like this are rarely forgiving, but the good folks at Cleveland have crafted this putter to maintain speed along the target line.

-The Cleveland model works exceptionally well regarding soft blade putters, providing first-rate feedback at impact.
-It also is one of the most forgiving putters I’ve ever tested for a lightweight blade-style putter.
+The Cleveland model works exceptionally well with soft-blade putters, providing first-rate feedback at impact.
+It is also one of the most forgiving putters we’ve ever tested for a lightweight blade-style putter.

-If you are interested in blade putters but want the best golf putter regarding feel and responsiveness, my choice is the Huntington Beach Soft 4, an impressively dynamic flatstick well worth your time.
+If you are interested in blade putters but want the best golf putter in terms of feel and responsiveness, our choice is the Huntington Beach Soft 4, an impressively dynamic flatstick well worth your time.

 Odyssey 2-Ball Ten Putter